visgl/deck.gl/bindings/pydeck/docs/layer.rst

   :alt: New layer and color

-Expression parsers in pydeck layer arguments
+Expression parsers in pydeck objects
 --------------------------------------------

 One particularly powerful feature of pydeck is an in-built Javascript expression parser that can process a limited subset of Javascript–no functions are allowed, but data accessors, Boolean conditions, inline logical statements, arithmetic operations, and arrays are available.
+The full details on the deck.gl expression parser are viewable `here <https://github.com/uber/deck.gl/blob/master/docs/api-reference/json/conversion-reference.md>`__.

 To demonstrate the expression parser, change the color input in ``get_fill_color`` to a string: